 Lifeline’s mission is to build self-reliance among youth, adults, and families through high-quality, community-based services.

 Lifeline serves more than 4,250 clients annually in five service areas.
-To watch short videos highlighting our impact visit: Youth Development, Behavioral Health, Child Abuse & Domestic Violence Prevention & Intervention, Housing & Self-Sufficiency, Human Trafficking Prevention & Intervention.
+To watch short videos highlighting our impact visit: Youth Development, Behavioral Health, Child Abuse Prevention, Housing & Self-Sufficiency, Anti-Human Trafficking.

 Lifeline gives youth, adults, and families the tools they need to solve their own problems and become self-reliant.

 To support all in reaching their fullest potential, Lifeline Community Services commits to championing policies and practices that promote equity across race, gender, age, ability, religion, identity, and sexual orientation in order to empower a just, inclusive, and equitable society.
 Read more here.

 Lifeline aspires to foster long-lasting personal growth and systemic change to the adverse social conditions impacting youth, adults and families.
 Lifeline seeks to build resiliency to those we serve in order to reach their highest potential.

 - Prevention: To provide the earliest intervention to reduce system involvement

 - Quality: To pursue excellence in client intervention and clinical oversight

 - Collaboration: To build mutually beneficial partnerships to increase impact.